wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/ProgrammingLanguage/Go/Go-Reference.md

 # Tutorial: 教程

+* [2017-A tour of Go #Project#](https://tour.golang.org/welcome/1): The tour is divided into a list of modules and interactive, These example programs demonstrate different aspects of Go.
+The programs in the tour are meant to be starting points for your own experimentation.

-* [Go by Example](https://gobyexample.com/): Go by Example is a hands-on introduction to Go using annotated example programs.
+* [2016-Go by Example #Series#](https://gobyexample.com/): Go by Example is a hands-on introduction to Go using annotated example programs.
 Check out the first example or browse the full list below.

-- [Go Web Examples](https://gowebexamples.github.io/): Go Web Examples provides easy to understand code snippets on how to do web development in the Go programming language.
+- [Go Web Examples #Series#](https://gowebexamples.github.io/): Go Web Examples provides easy to understand code snippets on how to do web development in the Go programming language.

 * [2017-Go Tooling in Action](https://github.com/campoy/go-tooling-workshop): A workshop covering all the tools gophers use in their day to day life.